huangderek02/MarketStructure/items/report.md

 **Tests for Classes Related to Search Function**

 Test classes for BTree, Tokenizer and Parser classes were created to increase confidence in the reliability of the search function.
 It is noted that a test class for TextbookSearcher is not included but should be if further work beyond the project is done.
+However methods were 'tested' in a main method during creation to ensure some indication of correct funtionality.
 For the test classes that exist a "high" code coverage in the 90%+ is reached but this is an unreliable value to use when considering what is actually tested.
 Reliability on each class is commented on in descriptions provided.

 ![Search Function Coverage](./images/SearchCoverage.PNG) <br>